hybridsjs/hybrids/docs/built-in-factories/property.md

 ## Attribute Fallback

-All transform types except `object` and `undefined` create a fallback connection to element attribute (with dashed name of the property key):
+All detected types except `object` and `undefined` create a fallback connection to element attribute with a dashed name of the property key:

 ```javascript
 const MyElement = {